Avichai11Greenblum/Quiz-Game/README.md

 at the moment there are:
 - Login screen
 - Home page
-- Make your quiz page structure skeleton
+- Make your quiz page
+ - Use made Quizzes